 At the end of each session, be sure to let the speaker know how they did with a session survey.
-The survey can be accessed through the GEAPS Exchange Mobile App or paper copies available on-site.
+The survey can be accessed through the GEAPS Exchange Mobile App (available January 2021) or paper copies available on-site.
 These surveys not only help our speakers get the valuable feedback they need to ensure their content is useful, but is used to guide programming decisions for future Exchange education sessions.
 After the event, GEAPS posts proceedings papers and PowerPoint slide decks in the GEAPS Knowledge Resource Center, a members-only section of the GEAPS website.

 We are always looking for new ideas for education sessions in the future!
 After experiencing GEAPS Exchange, if you have an idea for a future session be sure to add it to the post-session surveys that are available after each education sessions in the GEAPS Exchange Mobile App (available January 2021).
 If, after attending Exchange, you are interested in the development of Education Education, we invite you to join the Exchange Educational Programming Committee (EPC).